jhollist/jhollist.github.io/cv.md

 Aug 2008 - Present
   : Research Ecologist, U.S. Environmental Protection Agency, Atlantic Ecology Division, Narragansett, RI : - I serve as principle investigator and provide leadership to the division on landscape ecological research, on application of geospatial sciences to the understanding of water quality in fresh and estuarine waters, and on the use of informatics and information management tools in environmental research.
 In this role, I have developed tools and methodologies (GIS and statistical) using numerous software packages and languages (R, ArcGIS, GRASS, Python, MS Excel) and have continued prior research on technology transfer of data, analytical methods and predictive tools to Northeast States; and developed statistical and modeling tools to facilitate use of defensible techniques in water quality criteria development.
 Previously I have: served as Co-lead on a project studying ecosystem services related to nutrient cycling in Northeastern lakes and ponds, was the liaison between the National Ecological Observatory Network (NEON) and EPA’s Ecosystem Services Research Program (ESRP), was task lead for our lakes ecosystem services work, and served as co-task lead for developing decision support tools for a project in Narragansett Bay and its watershed.
-I am currently serving as a co-Task Lead on a project exploring cyanobacterial risk in lakes of the Northeastern US.
+I am currently serving as a co-Task Lead on a project exploring cyanobacteria risk in lakes of the Northeastern US.
 I am also exploring the use of Open Science, data mining, and computational ecology in our various research programs.

 May 2006 – July 2008
   : Postdoctoral Landscape Ecologist, U.S. Environmental Protection Agency, Atlantic Ecology Division, Narragansett, RI : - Contributed to research and technology transfer of National Coastal Assessment data, analytical methods and predictive tools to Northeast States.
 Developed statistical and modeling tools (e.g. Conditional Probability Analysis with R and Excel) to facilitate use of defensible techniques in water quality criteria development.
 Provided Landscape Ecology, Spatial Statistics and GIS support to a variety of ongoing projects at the Atlantic Ecology Division and within US EPA’s Office of Research and Development.
 Explored linkages between landscape and downstream receiving waters and examined utility of broad scale monitoring data in identifying and assessing ecological impairment.

 Aug 2005 – May 2006
-  : Postdoctoral Fellow, U.S. Coast Guard Academy, Dep. of Science, Marine Sciences Section, New London, CT : - Continued prior research on multi-scale interactions between landscape structure (via NLCD) and sediment metal concentrations (via EMAP) and predictive modeling of estuarine impairment.
+  : Postdoctoral Fellow, U.S. Coast Guard Academy, Department. of Science, Marine Sciences Section, New London, CT : - Continued prior research on multi-scale interactions between landscape structure (via NLCD) and sediment metal concentrations (via EMAP) and predictive modeling of estuarine impairment.
 Worked with students, faculty and colleagues in the Marine Sciences Section, the International Ice Patrol, and Information Services Division on a wide variety of Geographic Information Systems projects.

 Jan 2005 – July 2005